How to make your university firm and insurance choicesby Caroline Hardaker

 But you still need to make sure your unconditional offer is for your first-choice university.
 You’ll be spending three or more years there, so your unconditional offer still needs to tick all the boxes.

 Before making your decision it’s worth thinking once again about:

-- the course and whether it’s the right one for you – for example, is it more exam based or coursework focused?
+- the degree programme and whether it’s the right one for you – for example, is it more exam-based or coursework-focused?

 - the university’s location – is this somewhere you want to live?
 You might want to go to a university that’s close to home, or move further away, so how good are the transport links and how will you feel about any travelling?

 - the student experience – can you picture yourself settling in at the university and making friends?
 What are the opportunities to get involved in clubs and societies, including sports clubs?

 - the accommodation – what’s the university accommodation like?
 Will you be happy living there and what will your living costs be?

 You’ll have gathered all this information when you were researching the universities you wanted to apply to, but it’s still worth reviewing this detail now, just in case your priorities have changed.